Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What marks are registrable (including any non-traditional marks)?

-The former requirement will be removed from October 1 2017, following which signs may be represented in any appropriate form using generally available technology, subject to certain conditions.
 Although in theory the examination criteria for non-traditional marks are the same as those for traditional marks, in practice it is more difficult to establish that such marks are distinctive.
 Further, signs which consist exclusively of the shape or another characteristic of the goods which results from the nature of the goods, which is necessary to obtain a technical result or which gives substantial value to the goods are subject to a separate ground for refusal.

 Can a mark acquire distinctiveness through use?